 (b) Honorary members who are Full members of the Club shall be entitled to the rights and privileges of the category of membership of which they are a Full member.
 Honorary members who are not Full members of the Club shall be entitled to such playing and social privileges of the Club as the Board may determine from time to time and to introduce guests into the Club but shall not be entitled to attend or vote at any meeting of the Club, nominate or be elected to the Board or any office in the Club or participate in the management, business and affairs of the Club in any way.

-(c) A register of persons who are Honorary members (other than those persons admitted to Honorary membership pursuant to Rule 15 (a) (iii) shall be kept in accordance with Section 31 (1) (b) of the Registered Clubs Act.
+(c) A register of persons who are Honorary members (other than those persons admitted to Honorary membership pursuant to Rule 15 (a) (iii) and (iv) shall be kept in accordance with Section 31 (1) (b) of the Registered Clubs Act.
 This register shall set forth in respect of each of those members: (i) the name in full or the surname and initials; and (ii) the address.

 16. The following persons in accordance with procedures established by the Board maybe made Temporary members of the Club: